-Check for antibodies to the virus that causes glandular fever with our blood test.
-This simple test helps determine if you’ve had an infection with the Epstein-Barr virus in the past.
+Check for antibodies to the virus that causes glandular fever.
+This simple test helps determine if you’ve had a previous infection with the Epstein-Barr virus.
+IgM antibodies help determine whether a current infection is likely.

 Go beyond the numbers